marksofdespair/PetConnect-React/README.md

 # KNOWN ISSUE

-- Provider and User profiles render but fail to fetch information.
-Not necessarily an issue with React build itself, will require further testing
 - Breed lists may be slow to populate, do NOT refresh page without giving it a chance!
 It's just being a baby.